lalo2302/lalo2302.github.io/_posts/2017-12-25-mvp-conceptual-guide-en.md

 you are ok.

 Back into the previous example, lets put ourselves in the scenario where the user filled out the form correctly, and the presenter needs to handle the data.
-The presenter will **decide** to send it somewhere (internal, external, etc...), but again, what will happend to the data goes beyond its responsability, so it passes it to the model, waiting maybe for a response.
+The presenter will **decide** to send it somewhere (internal, external, etc...), but again, what will happend to the data goes beyond its responsability, so it is sent to the model, waiting maybe for a response.
 How you handle that response is up to you and the technology you are using, you can pass the presenter as a parameter, or maybe pass a callback (function) for the model to execute it afterwards.

 Most of the times, I/O tasks happen asyncrounously, you need to internalize this.
-While model stuff is happening, the view is showing an animation or something to let the user know that something is going on in the backgorund, and remember that the presenter decided what goes when.
+While model stuff is happening, the view is showing an animation to let the user know that something is going on in the background, and remember that the presenter decides what goes when.

 Just how we came into the model, the chain of events will be reversed.
 The model will finish, and it comunicates it to the presenter, maybe with some kind of information about the result of the request.
 The presenter then will decide what to do, in this case it will comunicate to the view that something happened, and to finalize the view will show what the presenter told it to.